An introduction to ELLCGA

 The County now organises Spring, Summer and Autumn Meetings and a Commonwealth Spoons Foursomes competition.
 The Spring Meeting also acts as a qualifier for the County Championship and Handicap Quaich.
 In addition there is a Summer Hole and Hole Competition and a Winter Foursomes Competition.

 While many of our more experienced junior girls compete (often very successfully) in the main competitions, the County also organises junior medals and coaching events.
 Some also take part in the annual friendly matches along with the full members.
 A junior team also compete annually against teams from Midlothian, Fife and Stirling & Clackmannan for the Cuthbertson Trophy.
-Although the Trophy was donated in 1953 by an East Lothian member to promote junior golf, East Lothian did not win it till 1984.
+Although the Trophy was donated in 1953 by a Midlothian member to promote junior golf, East Lothian did not win it till 1984.
 They have however now won it 12 times most recently in 2014 and again in 2015.

 The County squad have a number of annual friendly matches, the oldest being against Borders and the most recent addition is against Lanark.
 They also have a long standing match against a Senior Gullane Men’s team.
 Over the years they have had matches against various Club Winter League teams.

 The County Team plays in the East Division Inter County matches in an annual three day “jamboree” against Midlothian, Fife and Stirling & Clackmannan.
 The winner of the event goes through to the national final.
 The Team have won the County Shield twelve times over the years including a purple patch in the 1990’s when they won six times in ten years.
-After a gap of 15 years the Team reached the County Finals in 2014 thought the County Shield was beyond them on this occasion.
+After a gap of 15 years the Team reached the County Finals in 2014 though the County Shield was beyond them on this occasion.

 Over the years the County has produced many players who have represented Scotland and GB teams at junior, university and senior levels.
 Some have gone on to pursue professional careers.
 The most famous in recent years being Catriona Matthew.